 Welcome to the website for Counseling and Psychological Services (CAPS) at Western Carolina University.
 CAPS is one of many departments at Western Carolina University that is committed to supporting your student’s personal, social and intellectual development in a diverse community and to enable them to develop as well-rounded and healthy individuals.
-This page is intended to provide you with information about our services and the ways in which we can be helpful to you and to your Western student.
+This page is intended to provide you with information about our services.

 Being one of the most influential adults in a college student’s life tells us that you probably know more about him or her than anyone else.
 It is likely that you’ll notice changes in mood or behavior that could be an indication of emotional or psychological distress sooner than others.
 Also, students tend to turn to their parents and other key supporters when making important decisions.
 We value your input and support; please feel free to contact us if you have any questions or concerns.

 How can Counseling and Psychological Services help you?